JorisPaarde/ICanBan/README.md

-decorative columns where not the right size on all screens. added a fuction to calculate the right hight for them. adjustDecoDivs. when rotating the screen on tablet these dcorative column's height was not correct. added onorientationchange eventlistener. when typing a name for a column the text wasn't saved when clicking outside the field with mouse. added focusout function.
+decorative columns where not the right size on all screens. added a fuction to calculate the right hight for them. adjustDecoDivs. when rotating the screen on tablet these dcorative column's height was not correct. added onorientationchange eventlistener. when typing a name for a column the text wasn't saved when clicking outside the field with mouse. added focusout function. when pressing enter, focus stays on settings text field. added blur to checkText function.